top of page

 David &Rex

-A Letter from David's wife, Angela:
+A Letter from David's family:

 Rex came into David’s life at the most opportune time.
 David suffers from PTSD, as most do that have been involved in any life threatening situation.
 He was at the point that he really wasn’t excited about even getting out the bed in the morning.
 Since Rex was given to him, he has become a completely different person.
 He is more outgoing and energetic, but most of all he has someone to give him that sense of peace and calm just when he needs it.
 I truly believe that service dogs can be life saving best friends that are priceless.
 I thank God all the time for allowing David and Rex to find each other.
 They are both goofballs who I truly believe needed each other equally.